Russia holds war games near Ukraine; Merkel warns of catastrophe

 ARMED MEN

-The leader of pro-Moscow separatist politicians in Crimea, who took power there after armed men seized the regional parliament on February 27, predicted a strong vote in favour of union with Russia in Sunday's referendum.
+The leader of pro-Moscow separatist politicians, who took power in Crimea after armed men seized the regional parliament on February 27, predicted a strong vote in favour of union with Russia in Sunday's referendum.

 Western countries dismiss the vote as illegal.
 "The referendum on Sunday will have no legitimacy, no legal effect, it can have no moral effect.
 It is a piece of political theatre that is being perpetrated at the barrel of a gun," Daniel Baer, the U.S. ambassador to the OSCE, told reporters in Vienna.